KinaMarie/demo-development/README.md

 # demo
-Demo of how pullapprove works.
+Demo of how https://pullapprove.com works.